Guest- Welcome

 Now, currently 16, I'm currently focusing on collecting an UNC set of Morgan dollars + a HOT-50 VAM set, finishing an inherited set of Mercury dimes, finishing a set of Wheat Cents, and building out my US type set.

-I also collect proof coins, simply because they're beautiful.
+I also collect proof coins and proof sets, simply because they're beautiful.

 Now, currently 16, I'm currently focusing on collecting an UNC set of Morgan dollars + a HOT-50 VAM set, finishing an inherited set of Mercury dimes, finishing a set of Wheat Cents, and building out my US type set.

-I also collect proof coins, simply because they're beautiful.
+I also collect proof coins and proof sets, simply because they're beautiful.

 Recent Updates